olenleo/tdd-gameOfLife/README.md

 # The Game of Life developed using TDD

 This is the University Of Helsinki TDD course exercise 6.
+The assignment was to code Conways 'Game of Life' using Test Driven Development methods.

 ## Prerequisites